edwardGunawan/Notes/SlidingWindow.md

     * reseting the left value in the array, if the left value is less than 0 means there is no character match, so don't increment the count
-    * but if the left value in the array is 0 or greater means there is a match in the cahracter so increment the count
+    * but if the left value in the array is 0 or greater means there is a match in the character so increment the count
-    * increment the value and increment hte left to set the window to the same size as the pattern
+    * increment the value and increment the left to set the window to the same size as the pattern

 ```